Italy urges compromise to keep Greece in euro zone

-The call from Sandro Gozi, Italy's top EU affairs official, contrasted with remarks from northern European capitals which appear to have lost patience with Athens after Greeks rejected the lenders' latest terms in a referendum on Sunday.
+The comments by Sandro Gozi, Italy's top EU Affairs official, contrast with remarks from northern European capitals which appear to have lost patience with Athens after Greeks rejected the lenders' latest terms in a referendum on Sunday.

 "If everyone thinks they are totally right and the others are totally wrong we will not make progress," he said.
 "We have to make an effort to understand the others' point of view."